mdgiii/Cinnamon-theme-Windows-10/README.md

 ## Getting Started

+*Install.sh coming soon*

 1. Clone to local machine: `git clone https://github.com/mdgiii/Cinnamon-theme-Windows-10.git`.

+2. (Optional) Open the "Themes" configuration tool, if you haven't before, to create the `/.themes` and `/.icons` folders.

 2. Copy the contents of the wallpapers folder to the`/Pictures` folder in your home folder.